globaltravelreport/global-travel-report/content/articles/1-explore-manila-with-direct-flights-from-doha-a-guide-for-a.md

 ---
 title: '''Explore Manila with Direct Flights from Doha: A Guide for Aussies'''
 summary: >-
-  Australia's wanderlust community is buzzing with excitement as Philippine Airlines, in a codeshare agreement with Qatar Airways, now offers nonstop fl...
 date: '2025-04-11T20:32:45.827Z'
 country: Philippines
 type: Experience